Tensor Theory for Higher Dimensional Chern Insulators with Large Chern Numbers: Two examples

 In the second example, we perform a tensor product of the $4$D ChI in \eqref{H-AI-4D} (class AI) with a $2$D ChI in class D~\cite{XLQ08prb}.
 The resultant $6$D ChI is in class D according to Table~\ref{symmetry-class}, and the Hamiltonian is given by

 where

-Here, we take $m=-1$, such that $\H^{\mathrm{D}}_{2\mathrm{D}}$ has the $1$st Chern number $1$.
-Then, $\H_{6\mathrm{D}}^{\mathrm{D}}(\k)$ has the $3$rd Chern number $16$.
-On the boundary normal to the $u$th direction, a $4$D nodal hyperplane with the $2$nd Chern number $16$ is observed in the $5$D boundary BZ~[see Fig.~\ref{fig2}(a)].
+Here, we take $m=-1$, such that $\H^{\mathrm{D}}_{2\mathrm{D}}$ has the first Chern number $1$.
+Then, $\H_{6\mathrm{D}}^{\mathrm{D}}(\k)$ has the third Chern number $16$.
+On the boundary normal to the $u$th direction, a $4$D nodal hyperplane with the second Chern number $16$ is observed in the five-dimensional (5D) boundary BZ~[see Fig.~\ref{fig2}(a)].
 In Fig.~\ref{fig2}(b), the nodal hyperplane is broken into four $2$D nodal tori under appropriate perturbations.
 Two of them are explicitly shown in Fig.~\ref{fig2}(c).
-Each nodal torus can further burst into four nodal points, each having the unit $2$nd Chern number [Fig.~\ref{fig2}(d)].
-This is consistent with the total charge of 16 of the original nodal hyperplanes.
+Each nodal torus can further burst into four nodal points, each having the unit second Chern number [Fig.~\ref{fig2}(d)].
+This is consistent with the total charge of 16 of the original nodal hyperplanes. {Note that the appropriate perturbations can be found by numerical and analytic methods.}